abertagnon/aspect/docs/options/installation.rst

 We chose `clingo <https://potassco.org/clingo/>`_ as ASP solver and `TeX Live <https://www.tug.org/texlive/>`_ as LaTeX software distribution.

 **Please refer to the manual of the various software for their installation.**
-If you are in a hurry, an easy way to install the various dependencies is to run the following commands:
+If you are in a hurry, an easy way to install the various dependencies is to run the following commands.

 clingo (using conda):